SohamNag/DropTable/dockermongo/README.md

 -v $(pwd)/mongoslave2/data/db:/data/db \
 mongo mongod --replSet rs0
 ````
-8. Next, in the terminal window pertaining to the master container, we enter the master container using the following
+8. Next, in the terminal window pertaining to the master container, we enter the master container using the following command
 ```
 docker exec -it mongomaster mongosh
 ```